mikmaksi/singularity_demo/README.md

 ## Step 6

 Log in to the HPC where the jobs will be submitted.
 Navigate to the newly created directory in scratch and submit the job to the cluster.
 Make sure to replace <SCRATCH_PATH>, <PATH_TO_REF> and <ANALYSIS_DIR> with actual variables in the script.

+Make sure to change <REFFA> to the name of the actual reference file prior to running script.

 `qsub 6_test_on_hpc.sh`